Sjors-van-Holst/Tinusplate/README.md

 # Lanxiang Vermeulen

-This is the source code for the [Lanxiang Vermeulen's Portfolio](https://lxframes.nl/), a [Next.js](https://nextjs.org/) project designed by Lanxiang Vermeulen and developed by [Sjors van Holst](https://sjorsvanholst.nl/)!
+This is the source code for the Tinusplate, a boilerplate [Next.js](https://nextjs.org/) project.
+Tinusplate uses the same tech stack as the one employed for every commercial website developed by [Sjors van Holst](https://sjorsvanholst.nl/).
 The project was bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-The portfolio showcases the work and achievements of Lanxiang Vermeulen.
+Tinusplate can be used as a starting point for similar projects that require a reliable, modern, and well-structured tech stack.

 ## Setup and development

 This project uses PNPM for package management.
-To get started, first install PNPM globally (if you haven't already):
+To get started, first install PNPM globally:

 ```bash
 npm install -g pnpm